ChrisMolanus/ftth_planner/README.md

-This application attempts to create a ranked list of Fiber-to-the-Home Roll-Out areas based on ROI.
+# Fiber to the Home Planner
+This Proof of Concept application that attempts finding a "optimal" fiber network planning for a map area.

-The application has two sub-models, the first of which uses OpenStreetMaps data and parameter provided by the operator to optimize the Fiber-to-the-Home underground cables routes for cost savings.
+The application uses OpenStreetMaps data and parameter provided by the operator to optimize the Fiber-to-the-Home underground cables routes for cost savings.
 ![Map](images/ftth_map_indexed.png)
 The model is designed consider factors such as:
 - Which side of the road would cost less to dig-up